 Services

-There are only a very small number of primary schools in Corkery and consequently they can be a very long walk away.
-Likewise, this part of the city does not contain any high schools.
-As far as eating is concerned, it is very rarely possible for property owners in Corkery to buy their groceries on foot.
+There are only a very small number of primary schools in Corkery and therefore they can be a very long walk away.
+Furthermore, this neighbourhood does not have any high schools.
+Regarding food, it is very rarely possible for home buyers in Corkery to reach the closest supermarket by walking.

 Character